netdata/netdata/packaging/docker/README.md

 ### Package scrambling in runtime (x86_64 only)

-By default on x86_64 architecture our docker images use [Polymorphic Polyverse Linux package scrambling](https://polyverse.io/how-it-works/).
-For increased security you can enable rescrambling of packages during runtime.
-To do this set environment variable `RESCRAMBLE=true` while starting Netdata docker container.
+Our x86_64 Docker images use [Polymorphic Polyverse Linux package scrambling](https://polyverse.io/how-it-works/).
+For increased security, you can enable rescrambling of Netdata packages during runtime by setting the environment variable `RESCRAMBLE=true` while starting Netdata with a Docker container.

 ## Run Netdata with the docker command